kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 It is also possible to use the `kwctl scaffold verification-config` to generate
-a default verification config file to be used in the `configmap`:
+a default verification config file to be used in the `ConfigMap`:

 ```console
 $ kwctl scaffold verification-config > verification_config.yaml